superpaul/style-guide/sunstarcebunewsstyle.md

 Indicates that the paper is reporting a charge or accusation made by someone else.
 As such, the source of an allegation must be specific.
 In a criminal case, the source must be official.

-Police alleged that John Doe killed his mother.
+Police *alleged* that John Doe killed his mother.

-Not: Police said John Doe allegedly killed his mother.
+**Not**: Police said John Doe allegedly killed his mother.

 **Allude**, **refer**